kloimhardt/bb-web/README.md

 ```
 bb-web -cp examples -m parinfer-codemirror
 ```
-It shows the file `examples/hot_reload.cljs` in the Codemirror editor.
+Within the Codemirror editor, the file `examples/hot_reload.cljs` is shown.
+It is best to start the hot-reload example described above in order to see the effects of editing and saving code.
 As opposed to the usual editing experience, [Parinfer](http://shaunlebron.github.io/parinfer/demo) takes care of balancing parentheses according to your indentation.
 Decide whether it is for you<sup>[3](#myfootnote3)</sup>.

-It is meant that the above hot-relaod example is started along with this one.

 This example does not need WiFi connection for its CSS styling.

 ## Hy/Python backend
+[Hy](https://docs.hylang.org/en/stable/) is a language inspired by Clojure which compiles to [Python](https://www.python.org).
+Using Hy as backend languge opens up the vast Python ecosystem to ClojureScript whilst still remaining in the Lisp paradigm.

 You need to install [Python](https://www.python.org) and start a server with:

 ```